Templar Magna Carta and the Rule of Law:

-Temple Church, the most famous 2nd Commandery of the original Knights Templar, featured in the 2006 movie “The Da Vinci Code”, is located at the bottom of Chancery Lane behind Fleet Street.
+Temple Church, the most famous 2nd Commandery of the original Knights Templar (featured in the 2006 movie “The Da Vinci Code”), is located at the bottom of Chancery Lane behind Fleet Street.
 It continues to be operated as a proper ecclesiastical Church, dedicated to genuine spiritual purposes.

 The brothers Thomas and Robert Winter, who were admitted to Middle Temple in 1590 AD, were both tried alongside Guy Fawkes as co-conspirators and executed with him.
 Francis Tresham, a member of Inner Temple, was a key conspirator in the Guy Fawkes plot, whose message warning his brother-in-law not to attend Parliament on that day led to discovery of the plot.
 Tresham was exposed by Guy Fawkes under torture, and he died in prison in the Tower of London.

-The famous mask is a stylized depiction of Guy Fawkes, traditionally used for his effigy, which was burned every year during the government-ordered “holiday” of Guy Fawkes Night.
+The famous mask is a stylized depiction of Guy Fawkes, traditionally used for his effigy, which as propaganda was burned every year during the government-ordered “holiday” of Guy Fawkes Night.
 During the early decades of observing Guy Fawkes Night, the annual bonfire was burned at the Temple Gate (on Fleet Street) as the entrance to both Inner and Middle Temple Inns of Court, demonstrating their association with the gunpowder plot as centers of dissention.

-With the 2006 movie “V for Vendetta”, Guy Fawkes became a symbol for demanding civil rights against corrupt systemic abuses of government.
-His mask is now used as a trademark by the anti-globalist hacker activist group Anonymous, as well as Occupy Wall Street and other worldwide civil rights protest movements.
+With the 2006 movie “V for Vendetta”, Guy Fawkes became a renewed symbol for demanding Civil Rights against systemic corrupt abuses of power by government.
+His mask thus came to be used as a trademark by the anti-globalist hacker activist group called “Anonymous”, as well as the “Occupy Wall Street” and other worldwide anti-agenda protest movements.

-The Guy Fawkes commemorative poem was: “Remember, remember, the 5th of November, the gunpowder treason and plot.
+“Remember, remember, the 5th of November, the gunpowder treason and plot.
 I can think of no reason why the gunpowder treason should ever be forgot.”

-The ethereal call of the “ghost of the Knights Templar” has continued to be an irresistible influence and relentless inspiration to the Inns of Court adjacent to the Order’s former Commandery:
+Spirit of Political Independence – The ethereal call of the “ghost of the Knights Templar” has continued to be an irresistible influence and relentless inspiration to the Inns of Court adjacent to the Order’s former Commandery:

 Both the Inner Temple and Middle Temple Inns faithfully preserved and protected Temple Church throughout the 17th century, ensuring it was attended by sufficient clergy.
-The Treasurer of Inner Temple in 1898 AD explained that both Inns regarded Temple Church as a cultural centre and focal point of the moral aspirations of their societies, “the one object for whose care and preservation all were concerned, upon which all looked with love and veneration”.
+The Treasurer of Inner Temple in 1898 AD explained that both Inns regarded Temple Church as a cultural center and focal point of the moral aspirations of their societies, “the one object for whose care and preservation all were concerned, upon which all looked with love and veneration”.
 This inspired the deeply ingrained sense of unity, by which they joined in resistance against interference by the monarchy, to promote their independence.

-According to historians of the Inns of Court, “in the later 17th century… Chancery Lane became a focus for those attracted by political intrigue and dissent,” and a center for anti-establishment political dissidents to develop “systemized political organization”.
+According to historians of the Inns of Court, “in the later 17th century… Chancery Lane became a focus for those attracted by political intrigue and dissent”, and a center for anti-establishment political dissidents to develop “systemized political organization”.

-Academic Source References for this Topic
+Academic Source References

 Paul Brand, Henry II and the Creation of the English Common Law, in Christopher Harper-Bill & Nicholas Vincent, Henry II: New Interpretations, Woodbridge UK, Boydell Press (2007), p.216.